 After you complete a three-10 day detox program, your journey is still not over.
 The next step in treating Adderall addiction is transitioning to a residential program, which will help you solidify your foundation in recovery and help you overcome some of the obstacles that may have caused you to begin using drugs in the first place.

-Residential and inpatient programs will total up to 30-90 days depending on your individual needs.
+Residential and inpatient programs will total up to 30 to 90 days, depending on your individual needs.
 Some people need more extensive care than others, especially when dealing with co-occurring disorders or polydrug use.

 Although the benefits and extensive therapy methods used in residential can help with maintaining sobriety, it is imperative to complete the whole continuum of care to get everything you need out of treatment in a safe and effective environment.

 Outpatient programs range in duration, but they are relatively easy to complete.
-You will start off by attending three hour sessions for about three days a week—slowly decreasing the hours spent there and the number of days you are required to attend.
+You will start by attending three-hour sessions for about three days a week—slowly decreasing the hours spent there and the number of days you are required to attend.
 These programs typically last anywhere up to 12 weeks, depending on your individual needs.

 Also, individual therapy can help you get through some of life’s obstacles and prevent relapse.

-Unfortunately, relapse is common but it does not need to be a part of you recovery process.
-Preventing relapse is possible and it can be achieved by following suggestions and trusting the recovery process.
+Unfortunately, relapse is common, but it does not need to be a part of your recovery process.
+Preventing relapse is possible, and it can be achieved by following suggestions and trusting the recovery process.

 Adderall addiction recovery depends on the individual themselves.
-It is true that children who are diagnosed with ADHD are prescribed Adderall or the equivalent—resulting in them having a higher risk for developing a tolerance and dependence to the drug at an early age.
+Children who are diagnosed with ADHD are indeed prescribed Adderall or the equivalent—resulting in them having a higher risk for developing a tolerance and dependence to the drug at an early age.

 Adderall addiction in individuals who do suffer from mental impairments and individuals who do not is possible.
-Fortunately, there are a number of tools used to effectively treat stimulant addiction.
+Fortunately, there are several tools used to effectively treat stimulant addiction.

 Although a large number of individuals struggle with Adderall addiction, recovery depends on the individual and how willing they are to admit they are powerless over drugs.
-Also, if they want recovery, they will do everything in their power to obtain it.
+Also, if they want recovery from substance abuse, they will do everything in their power to obtain it.